 On December 8, 2004, staff presented the proposed amended rule at a publicly noticed CAC meeting.
 The CAC recommended that your Board approve the Rule 210 rule amendment.
 The CAC also expressed concern that the proposed fee did not include sources emitting at or below 2,000 pounds per year of air toxic emissions.
 Consequently, the CAC recommended that your Board levy an additional flat annual Air Toxics Program fee for sources emitting at or below 2,000 pounds per year of air toxic emissions.
 And if your Board accepts this recommendation, the CAC recommended that your Board provide direction to the Air Pollution Control Officer to develop such a flat fee and return to the Board with a proposed Rule 210 revision incorporating such a flat fee, which would be in effect by Fiscal Year 2005/2006 (i.e., the March 2006 billing cycle).
-During the January 20, 2005 Rule 210 hearing, the Board made a conceptual decision to strike the rulemaking option regarding levying a flat annual Air Toxics Program fee for sources at and below 2,000 pounds per year of air toxic emissions.
+This is the genesis of item 7 of the Resolution for which staff seek a conceptual action.

 Health and Safety Code section 42311(e) requires the Board to hold a public meeting at which oral and written presentations may be made.
 This meeting requirement is in addition to the public hearing required by Health and Safety Code section 40725 for general rule adoptions.
 Therefore, the presentations and discussions at the January 20, 2005 meeting fulfill the requirements of Section 42311(e).
 Notice of January 20, 2005 meeting was published in the newspaper on December 19, 2004.

-APCD published a public notice on February 6, 2005 regarding the public hearing for adoption on March 17, 2005.
+APCD will also publish a public notice on February 6, 2005 regarding the public hearing for adoption on March 17, 2005.

-Implications to the APCD Budget and Work Load:
+Implications to the APCD Budget and Work Load